msmerlak/beyond-may/papers/response-referee.md

 ## Referee B

 We thank the referee for the thorough and critical review.
 We address each of the comments below point by point.
-We believe the results of our paper are now more transparent thanks to the work needed to address the weaknesses hihglighted by the referee.
+We believe the results of our paper are now more transparent thanks to the work needed to address the points raised by the referee.

 - *Modelling Framework Justification:*